Dan Hibiki: Character design

 Dan has a similar outfit to Ryu and Ken, wearing a traditional karate gi.
 Dan also wears a black undershirt like Ryo.
-His head and face closely resemble Robert (especially the ponytail hairstyle), while his outfit is bright pink, reminiscent of Ryo's orange outfit in Art of Fighting.
+His head and face closely resemble Robert (especially the ponytail hairstyle) except with comical features like pointed up "angry" eyebrows and a noticeable cleft chin, while his outfit is bright pink, reminiscent of Ryo's orange outfit in Art of Fighting.
 In Street Fighter IV, the pink of his gi is faded in places, suggesting it was originally white, but turned pink after being mixed in with red-colored laundry.

 Though his fighting stance is similar to Ken and Ryu's, it is more "loose" and animated.
 Many of his mannerisms directly mirror those of Yuri Sakazaki.
 In Street Fighter IV, Dan's stance more closely resembles Ryo Sakazaki's fighting stance, rather than Ryu and Ken's.

 In Street Fighter IV, he can be seen with the kanji 最強流 (Saikyō-ryū) on his lapel.
 During some moves, the kanji 父 (father) or 弾 (bullet, pronounced 'Dan') appears on his back, similar to Akuma.

 Reception

 Dan's character has received mostly positive reception from video game publications.
 IGN ranked him twelfth in their selection of the "Top 25 Street Fighter Characters", noting his role as a "fan favorite" despite his status as a joke character.
 GameDaily listed Dan eighteenth in their "Top 20 Street Fighter Characters of All Time" article and the second-most "bizarre" fighting game character of all time, calling him "fun" despite his handicaps.
-Japanese magazine Gamest rated Dan the top video game character of 1996 and tied him with Darkstalkers character Jedah for the fifth-best out of fifty in 1997.
 Mikel Reparaz of GamesRadar listed Dan as the number one "in-game in-joke" in 2007, on the grounds of his becoming a fan favorite of "overconfident players who want to show their skills."
 Reparaz published a feature on the character two years later, calling Dan "a crappy version of Ryu or Ken" who was nonetheless one of the most enjoyable playable characters in the series.
 The site additionally ranked Dan's "Shisso Buraiken" from Street Fighter IV as one of "gaming's most satisfying uppercuts" in 2010, describing it as a "weaksauce version of Ryu's Dragon Punch."